OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

        */
       files?: {
         /**
-         * Path segment for sub-folder within the user's OneDrive for business.
+         * Path segment for sub-folder within the user's OneDrive for Business.
          * @example
          *  'Pictures'
          * @example